MrSquidson/MrSquidson/README.md

 - 👋 Hi, I’m @MrSquidson Also known as Magnus
 - 👀 I’m interested in smaller coding projects, games and marketing science's
 - 🌱 I’m currently learning to code on a basic level
+- 🎓 I'm currently studying for a Higher Technical Exam (HTX) on Aarhus Gymnasium

 <!---